k0nsl/revive-adserver/index.md

 ###### Revive Adserver 3.0.0 Released

 Revive Adserver 3.0.0 has been released.
-The release includes a re-brand from the original "OpenX Source" application name, security updates, new features and bug fixes.
-The
-[release notes](https://github.com/revive-adserver/revive-adserver/blob/v3.0.0/RELEASE_NOTES.txt)
-contain all of the details, which users are encouraged to read carefully before upgrading.
+The release renames the product to Revive Adserver, and includes security updates, new features and bug fixes.
+The [release notes](https://github.com/revive-adserver/revive-adserver/blob/v3.0.0/RELEASE_NOTES.txt) contain all of the details, which users are encouraged to read carefully before upgrading.